mlounsberry/Punt-Charting-2021/README.md

 punter_pressured: Was the punter pressured?
 0 = No, 1 = Yes

 punter_pressured_by_player_name: Name of the player that applied the pressure. ex.
-B.Boykin
+'B.Boykin'

 punter_hit: Was the punter hit?
 0 = No, 1 = Yes